-On average, a Medicare Advantage plan costs $33 per month, but a wide variety of options are available, ranging from $0 to over $300.
-HMO Medicare Advantage plans are usually the cheapest, averaging $23 per month.
+You can choose from a wide variety of Medicare Advantage plans, with rates ranging from $0 to $327 per month.
+HMO Medicare Advantage plans are usually the cheapest, averaging $18 per month.

-Note that the cost of Medicare Advantage is in addition to the $170.10 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
-Medicare Advantage enrollees also pay for a portion of their medical care, and the plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.
+The average Medicare Advantage cost is on top of the $174.70 per month that you pay for Medicare Part B, which is usually taken from your Social Security payments.
+Medicare Advantage enrollees also pay for part of their medical care.
+The plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.

-Cheaper options are available, and many people have access to Medicare Advantage plans that cost $0 per month.
-With these plans, you wouldn't pay anything on top of what you pay for Medicare Part B. In fact, nearly half of all plans offered cost $0 per month, demonstrating the widespread availability of affordable options.
+Cheaper options are available, and most people have access to Medicare Advantage plans, also called Medicare Part C plans, that cost $0 per month.
+With these plans, you don't pay anything more than what you pay for Medicare Part B. In fact, more than half of all plans have no monthly cost.

-In addition to the free Medicare Advantage plans, there are also a large number of moderately priced plans.
-More than a quarter of plans have some monthly cost of less than $50.
-Plans in this cost range are a popular way to get better coverage than the basic set of benefits.
-These plans could have lower deductibles, better copayments or more add-on benefits such as dental or vision care, as compared to $0 plans.
+In addition to the free Medicare Advantage plans, there are also a large number of cheap plans that offer a higher level of coverage.
+These plans could have lower deductibles and lower fees for appointments or procedures.
+They may also offer more add-on benefits such as dental or vision care, as compared to $0 plans.

 Medicare Advantage rates by plan type

-A Medicare Advantage HMO plan costs an average of $23 per month.
-That's $20 cheaper than a local PPO plan.
+A Medicare Advantage HMO plan costs an average of $18 per month and is the cheapest plan type available.

-The type of Medicare Advantage plan influences how much the plan costs and its benefits.
-An HMO plan is generally cheaper because it restricts your coverage to the doctors and medical providers that are a part of the plan's network.
+The type of Medicare Advantage plan you have influences how much the plan costs and its benefits.
+An HMO plan is generally cheaper because it only lets you see doctors in the plan's network.

 Even when you sign up for Medicare Advantage, you'll still have to pay for Original Medicare (Parts A and B).

-A Medicare Advantage plan is administered by a private insurance company, but it’s still a part of the government’s Medicare program.
+A Medicare Advantage plan is sold by a private insurance company, but it’s part of the government’s Medicare program.
 So while the cost of Medicare Advantage is determined by the plan you choose, the costs for Medicare Parts A and B are set by the government.
+Typical monthly costs:

 How much does the government pay for Medicare Advantage plans?

-Remember that how much you pay for a Medicare Advantage plan only represents a portion of the plan's cost.
-The federal Medicare program also pays the insurance company a flat rate for each Medicare enrollee, typically more than $1,000 per month.
-The actual payment amount varies based on adjustments for location, plan benefits and overall community health.
+What you pay for a Medicare Advantage plan only represents part of the plan's cost.
+Medicare also pays insurance companies a flat rate for each Medicare enrollee, typically more than $1,000 per month.
+The actual payment amount varies based on location, plan benefits and overall community health.

-On top of what you pay for your Medicare plan, you'll also pay for a portion of your health care costs.
+On top of what you pay for your Medicare plan, you'll also pay for part of your health care costs.

 The average Medicare Advantage deductible varies by location.
-Some parts of the country with a wide variety of plan options can have great coverage options, and there could be multiple plans available with a $0 deductible.
+Some parts of the country have a wide variety of options, and there could be multiple plans available with a $0 deductible.
 With these plans, the medical benefits begin right away without requiring any upfront spending.

-The out-of-pocket max provides protection from very high medical costs, an especially important benefit for those with chronic medical conditions or who expect to need expensive medical care.
-For these enrollees, we recommend choosing a plan with a low out-of-pocket max.
-The plan will generally be more expensive, but it could save you thousands of dollars in medical expenses.
+If you expect to need surgery or other expensive medical treatments, choose a plan with a low out-of-pocket max.
+The plan will generally be more expensive, but it could save you thousands of dollars in medical costs.

 How to get the best deal with a Medicare Advantage plan